jag-k/tiktok-downloader/README.md

 This file will be used in `/help` command.

-You can image this like these structure:
+You can image this like these structures:

 ```markdown
 Contacts: